PoliticalGraveyard.com

 Palmer, Ernest, Jr. — of Glen Riddle, Delaware County, Pa.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 1944.
 Presumed deceased.
 Burial location unknown.

 Palmer, Ernest, Jr. (c.1916-2000) — of Fort Madison, Lee County, Iowa.
 Born in Evanston, Cook County, Ill., about 1916.
 Republican.
-Served in the U.S. Navy during World War II; member of Iowa state house of representatives from Lee County; elected 1950; delegate to Republican National Convention from Iowa, 1952; candidate in primary for Governor of Iowa, 1954.
+Served in the U.S. Navy during World War II; member of Iowa state house of representatives from Lee County; elected 1950; delegate to Republican National Convention from Iowa, 1952 (member, Committee on Permanent Organization; speaker); candidate for Governor of Iowa, 1954.
 Died of liver cancer, in Northfield, Cook County, Ill., January 1, 2000 (age about 84 years).
 Burial location unknown.

 Palmer, Mrs. F. — of Montgomery City, Montgomery County, Mo.
 Republican.
 Alternate delegate to Republican National Convention from Missouri, 1928.
 Female.
-Presumed deceased.
 Burial location unknown.

 Palmer, F. C. — of Waubay, Day County, S.Dak.
 Member of South Dakota state house of representatives 34th District, 1907-08.
 Burial location unknown.